Katka92/hac-public-test/README.md

 # hac-public-test
-Repo for testing import tohac.
+Repo for testing import to hac.